 - FHA Mortgages have loans and assistance programs available and the whole down payment can be fulfilled with a gift

 Both mortgages have a lot of benefits and drawbacks because they are designed for people with different needs.
-This article has hopefully helped you to get a basic understanding of the different terms and conditions of different mortgage packages when looking at FHA loans vs Conventional loans.
-Home buying can be an emotional roller coaster and the knowledge in this article will help you navigate the various emotional struggles of home buying.
+Hopefully, we helped you to get a basic understanding of the different terms and conditions of different mortgage packages when looking at FHA loans vs Conventional loans.
+Indeed, homebuying can be an emotional roller coaster and the knowledge in this article will help you navigate the various emotional struggles of home buying.